Introduction to a proposed book

 The age of the Universe -- elapsed time since the Big Bang (or the most recent Bang) -- is

-roughly the same as the estimated age of Earth.
-Likely during those first 10 billion years
+years, roughly the same as the estimated age of Earth.
+Likely during those first nine

-many local events, including supernovas, produced ever heavier elements so the nebula
+billion years many local events, including supernovas, produced ever heavier elements

-from which our solar system formed included heavy elements up to at least uranium, the
+so the nebula from which our solar system formed included heavy elements up to at least

-heaviest element found in Earth’s crust.
-(In the reckonings of how many suns are orbited
+uranium, the heaviest element found in Earth’s crust.
+(In the reckonings of how many suns

-by planets capable of supporting life, it is evident that such a sun would have formed
+are orbited by planets capable of supporting life, it is evident that such a sun would have

-from remnants of a supernova; otherwise its planets could not have included the heavier
+formed from remnants of a supernova; otherwise its planets could not have included the

-elements that are necessary to life and to building a world.
-This consideration alone
+heavier elements that are necessary to life and to building a world.
+This consideration

 Somehow the mass was set to spinning, doubtless due to spin of the vastly larger mass